jarret/mock-c-lightning/README.md

 ## Dependencies

-This app uses code from https://github.com/rustyrussell/lightning-payencode to encode BOLT11 invoices, and hence has the same dependicies to be installed via `pip3`.
+This app uses code from https://github.com/rustyrussell/lightning-payencode to encode BOLT11 invoices, and hence has the same dependencies to be installed via `pip3`.

 ## License